gotchane/inkdrop-todo-support/README.md

-# Todo Support plugin for Inkdrop
+# Todo Support Plugin for Inkdrop

 ![](./media/demo.gif)

-This plugin supports to use todo list of Markdown.
+This plugin supports to add a keyboard shortcut for toggling todo list item for the current cursor line.

 ## Install